rydmike/flex_color_scheme/README.md

    );
 ```

 This example starts with the **deep blue sea** scheme.
-The example image below show the new feature included with
+In these examples we can also see the correctly
-version 1.1.0, with correctly themed system navigation bar on an Android devices.
+themed system navigation bar on the Android device.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5al.png?raw=true" alt="ColorScheme example 5 light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5ad.png?raw=true" alt="ColorScheme example 5 dark" width="250"/>

 Try example 5 live on the [**web here**](https://rydmike.com/flexcolorscheme5)

-### Computed Dark Theme
+#### Computed Dark Theme

 Since the example allows us to toggle the dark mode from using its hand tuned predefined dark scheme colors, to the
 dark scheme colors computed from the light scheme colors.
 Let's compare some examples.